Stephy-Cheung/DecisionTreeClassifier_exercise-Cars_dataset/README.md

 ## -Decision Tree Classifier on car dataset with Streamlit data app

 ## Objective
-This is an exercise on create a Decision Tree Classifier model to predict predict car class base on the buying price, maintainence price, number of doors, number of seats, luaggage boot size and safety level.
-Data app will create on streamlit for application <br>
+This is an exercise on create a Decision Tree Classifier model to predict car class base on the buying price, maintenance price, number of doors, number of seats, luggage boot size and safety level.
+Data app will create on streamlit for application. <br>

 'car_app' is code for the Streamlit app <br>
 'develop_model' is code for the python program, include fine tuning of model and visualize the model. <br>